addy-dclxvi/blog/content/post/configuring-urxvt.md

 URxvt has an ability to load [XLFD](https://en.wikipedia.org/wiki/X_logical_font_description) for bitmap font.
-It's my selfmade font by the way, and I haven't uploaded it.
+It's a custom font by the way, and I haven't uploaded it.
 So, please replace `-*-rissole-*` with other font.
 Maybe with [Iosevka](https://github.com/be5invis/Iosevka) font.
 It's beautiful and currently rising in popularity.